Gunmen kill activist who searched for Mexico's disappeared: authorities

-MEXICO CITY Armed gunmen shot and killed a prominent Mexican activist dedicated to searching for "disappeared" persons in the violent northern state of Tamaulipas, authorities said on Thursday.
+MEXICO CITY (Reuters) - Armed gunmen shot and killed a prominent Mexican activist dedicated to searching for "disappeared" persons in the violent northern state of Tamaulipas, authorities said on Thursday.

 Miriam Rodriguez died en route to the hospital after being shot multiple times on Wednesday - Mother's Day in Mexico - at her home in drug gang-ravaged Tamaulipas.